plone/volto/docs/source/recipes/color-picker-widget.md

 ### Basic color definition

-The basic color definition is the one that saves a string label as the widget value.
+The basic color definition is the one that saves a string as the widget value.
+This string is the one defined by the `name` key.
 You can use it on your own code by reading it from the resultant data and use it according your designed solution.

 When combined with the `StyleWrapper`, the value will be injected as a class name of the form `has--PROPERTY_NAME--PROPERTY_VALUE`: